mschachaty/ToyRobotSimulator/README.md

 Output: 3,2,NORTH

 **Setup**
-This solution was developed in Microsoft Visual Studio 2022 Edition Clone the following repo: https://github.com/mschachaty/ToyRobotSimulator
+1. Open Microsoft Visual Studio 2022 Edition.
+2. Clone the following repo:
+https://github.com/mschachaty/ToyRobotSimulator

+Alternatively, the following executable can be used to run the application: